 Life-Cycle Wage Growth and Firm Productivity in Developed and Developing Economies (with Juan Munoz)

-Life-cycle wage growth rates vary significantly across countries.
-In this paper, we examine the role of the local distribution of firm productivity in shaping life-cycle wage profiles by introducing a random search model that disentangles the effects of firm productivity distribution, on-the-job learning, and labor market frictions on life-cycle wage growth.
-Using data from Brazil, Colombia, and the United States, we document strong correlations between the firm productivity distribution—proxied by the share of large firms in the economy—and the steepness of life-cycle wage trajectories.
-Estimates of the model for the three countries suggest that the shape and scale of the firm-type distribution are key factors in explaining the steepness of life-cycle wage growth.
-Additionally, counterfactual simulations suggest that equating the firm-type distribution in Brazil and Colombia to that of the United States would fully close the cross-country gap in the steepness of workers’ life-cycle wage trajectories.
+Life-cycle wage growth varies significantly across countries.
+We examine the role of the local distribution of firm productivity in shaping life-cycle wages by introducing a random search model that disentangles the effects of firm productivity distribution, on-the-job learning, and labor market frictions.
+Estimates of the model for Brazil, Colombia, and the United States suggest that the shape and scale of the firm-type distribution are key factors in explaining life-cycle wage growth.
+Counterfactual simulations suggest that equating the firm-type distribution in Brazil and Colombia to that of the United States would substantially reduce the cross-country gap in workers’ life-cycle wage trajectories.

 Gender Differences in Amenities, Wages, and Firms (with Yana Gallen, Nabanita Datta Gupta and Kristian Stamp Hedeager)